 Many infectious diseases are transmitted via an obligatory insect vector host for the successful completion of the pathogen’s life cycle.
 Managing vector-borne diseases thus involves dealing with a triad of players – the human host, the pathogen, and the vector.
 Mosquitoes are one such critical vector, involved in the transmission of a large number of diseases.
 We use evidence-based understanding of the behaviour, biology, and ecology of mosquitoes to develop better, more specific, and ecologically responsible means of controlling them.

 We have designed a multi-tiered approach to this challenging problem.
 The first tier is environmental engineering; what environmental features support and sustain or deter mosquito populations at the larval and adult stages.
 In the second approach, we seek to improve methods that reduce mosquito-human encounters.
-For this, we use knowledge of the chemical ecology of mosquitoes and tap into traditional deterrents to identify novel compounds.
+We are harnessing the information from traditional knowledge to identify novel attractants and repellents from plants.
+We also use knowledge of the chemical ecology of mosquitoes to identify novel compounds.
 Finally, we seek to use specific molecular knowledge of mosquito species to intervene in their behaviour, particularly the host seeking and mating behaviours.
 We apply both modern and traditional knowledge in this context to develop specific and ecologically responsible interventions.

 Team